divs1210/cljos/Readme.md

 Leiningen - `[cljos "1.3.0-SNAPSHOT"]`

 #### Why this heresy?
-CljOS (Clojure Object System) is a simple system that mimics OOP to ease transition from Java.
-You really shouldn't be OOPing in Clojure.
-Clojure is a brilliant functional language, and it would be best to use it as such.
-However, I have heard that MIT undergrads used to get implementing OO Sytems on top of Scheme as homework, and I wanted to take up the challenge in Clojure.
+Clojure is a brilliant functional language, and it would be best to use it as such, but when you just *have* to write OO code and don't want to give up other benefits that Clojure provides, CljOS might prove to be pretty useful.

 #### Usage
 Here's a Stack implemented in CljOS: